bonjorno7/PowerSave/README.md

 The arrow icons open the previous/next iteration of your project.

 The `Autosave Interval` is how many minutes to wait between autosaves.
+The `Autosave Versions` overwrites `Save Versions` when autosaving.
 The `Autosave Format` lets you choose one of five options:

 - `Overwrite` - Autosave over the original file